lenbie/Expense-Tracker-Project/README.md

 The [architecture description](https://github.com/lenbie/ot-harjoitustyo/blob/master/documentation/architecture.md) of the application contains information and diagrams on the application's architecture and structure.

+The [user manual](https://github.com/lenbie/ot-harjoitustyo/blob/master/documentation/user_manual.md) contains a detailed guide for how to use the application with screenshots of the UI.

 ## Installation

 1. Install dependencies through command line using: